-Great Union Day 2017 and 2018
+Great Union Day 2018 and 2019

-National Day in Romania is celebrated annually every December 1st to commemorate the expansion of Romania to, more or less, its present-day boundaries in the aftermath of World War I. National Day is also called “Great Union Day,” since it is the day on which Transylvania, Bessarabia, and Bukovina joined Romania in 1918.
+Great Union Day in Romania is celebrated annually every 1 December to commemorate the expansion of Romania to, more or less, its present-day boundaries in the aftermath of World War I. It was on this date that Transylvania, Bessarabia, and Bukovina joined Romania in 1918.

 |2018||1 Dec||Sat||Great Union Day|

 On National Day, Romanians fly their national flag, which represents the three major regions of their country.
 The blue stripe stands for Transylvania, the yellow stripe for Wallachia, and the red stripe for Moldavia.

 The district of Bukovina reunited with Romania in 1918, but it had been one of the original heartland regions of Moldavia for centuries.
 It was fought over by Poles, Turks, Russians, and finally, fell into Austrian hands in 1774.
 After the disintegration of Austria-Hungary after World War I, both Romania and Ukrainian rebels claimed and fought for control over Bukovina.
 With the help of Polish forces, however, Romania won the dispute.

 Bessarabia, largely corresponding to the modern nation of Moldova, was originally part of Moldavia but was lost to the Turkish and then to the Russian Empire.
 It briefly rejoined Romania after World War I.

 The main acquisition in 1918 was Transylvania and the adjacent regions of Banat, Crisana, and Maramures.
 Delegates representing Romanians living in these areas met in the Transylvanian town of Alba Iulia on 1 December 1918 to unanimously vote to unify with Romania.
 Around 100,000 people attended the meeting in Alba Iulia, and the declaration of unity with Romania was read aloud to the crowds.